lautarodragan/jolteon/docs/BUGS.md

 Even worse, in rare cases, some files cause the media tag reading code to take a long time.

-All of this freezes the UI completely while processing.
+~~All of this freezes the UI completely while processing.~~ this now runs in a separate thread, with debouncing, so it's no longer such a big issue.

 The best UX may be:
 - Simply show the list of directory entries — just the file names
-- Parse them in a separate thread
 - Replace list elements, one by one, with their parsed counterparts, as they come in from the thread
 - Store the file metadata somewhere (a second media library, basically!), as a cache, including file.date_modified
 - Next time, if dir_entry.date_modified != cache_entry.date_modified { read from disc } otherwise just cache'd data